Quantcast

 I've learned, sometimes the hard way, that it's not so much someone's "status" that makes them worthy of speaking on certain topics.
 Wisdom and revelation come in many forms.

-A homeless person can offer a great deal of insight on finances.
+A homeless person can offer a great deal of insight into finances.
 A substance abuser has quite the perspective on self-control.
 And yes, a single individual can be quite useful in the area of marriage (I've even reconciled a couple of divorced couples along the way!).

 In my roughly 10 years of being a life coach, there are a few things that I've learned about marriage.
-Things that have made me more resolved than ever that it's better to wait until "it"—the person and timing—is right than to get married, just so I can say that I'm not single anymore.
+Things that have made me more resolved than ever are that it's better to wait until "it"—the person and timing—is right than to get married, just so I can say that I'm not single anymore.
 Here's what they are:

 Vows Are S-E-R-I-O-U-S